pistolero/any2any/docs/doc_pages/djangocast.rst

 First, we'll import our casts, and a few models we'll demontrate with :

     >>> from djangocast_tests.test_models.models import Author, Book, Dish, Gourmand
-    >>> from any2any.djangocast import ModelToDict, DictToModel
+    >>> from any2any.djangocast import ModelToMapping, MappingToModel, DjModelType
     >>> from any2any.utils import Mm

 Converting an object to a dictionary